ShinraMage/Grimoire/StM4H4/07/index.md

         <td>7</td>
     </tr>
     <tr>
-        <td colspan="7">In a whispered incantation, ElSkrik merges with the shadows.
+        <td colspan="7">In a whispered incantation, Skrik merges with the shadows.
 The darkness wraps around him like a cloak, masking his form from prying eyes.
 In this cloak, he is but a ghost in the night.</td>
     </tr>
 </table>